jay-wh/tfl-challenge/README.md

 ## Running Tests

-This app uses React Testing Library and Jest.
+This app uses React Testing Library and Vitest.
 Run all tests with:

 ```bash
 npm run test